Single Sign-On (SSO)

 Go to Settings → SSO → Widget Auth to control how the in-app widget handles user identity.

-Require identify() for Widget
+Require identify() for widget

 Use this when you want every piece of widget feedback linked to a verified user account.

-Require User Hash
+Require User Hash for Identify Calls

 Identify Mode